The Importance of Web Scraping

 the importance of web scraping

 Web scraping, the internet-focused version of data scraping, is an important tool for gathering information.
 This innovative approach greatly relies on utilizing an application programming interface (API) and performing HTTP requests to leverage the power of artificial intelligence and machine learning, fundamentally transforming how we extract and use large amounts of data from websites for countless applications.
-So, what’s the importance of web scraping?
+So, what’s the importance of web scraping for web page data extraction?

 In this article, I’ll cover why you’d want to use web scraping for market research, data analysis, or even compiling real estate listings, and the importance of having structured data readily available.

-Before we get into the specifics of the importance of web scraping, let’s start with a quick overview of the broader term, data scraping.
+Before we get into the specifics of the importance of web scraping for web page data extraction, let’s start with a quick overview of the broader term, data scraping.

 What Is Data Scraping?